Distinct Count System

 Purpose

 A distinct count of children accounts for each child receiving services and which program or a combination of programs are currently serving them.
-This valuable metric allows ECIDS data to identify areas for improvement and answer critical questions related to the state’s mixed-delivery system (a broad provision of services and supports that families may use concurrently based on their need), and also refines the state’s knowledge of child and family demographics as well as its capacity to provide services.
-To serve children and families effectively, the Kansas early childhood system must know the population it serves, and a distinct count of children will help inform how early care and education services support a child’s early learning and lifelong health and well-being.
+This valuable metric allows ECIDS data to identify areas for improvement and answer critical questions about our state’s early childhood ecosystem.
+This work also refines the state’s knowledge of child and family demographics and our capacity to provide services.
+To serve children and families effectively, the Kansas Early Childhood Ecosystem must know the population it serves, and a distinct count of children will help inform how services support early learning, lifelong health, and well-being.

 Explore the interactive data dashboard